A New Infrastructure for Peace Research

 The new infrastructure, known as the Peace Science Infrastructure (PSI), is designed with the objective of developing a new shared system – a new international standard – for the consistent coding of conflict data to indicate both timing and geographical location.
 This will make it possible for researchers to share conflict data more easily than previously was the case, and to assemble larger datasets for analysis.

 An important innovative feature of the PSI is the application of language-technology tools that can help automate the process of capturing data on conflicts and actors in news items and other digital texts.

 Current research is based on human coding, which is both expensive and laborious.
 Modern automatized methods and tools will increase the scope of the conflict data, while at the same time improving the quality of the data.
 The infrastructure also includes an open, web-based platform that allows other users to access the data.
 This online solution makes it easy to work with and visualize data, and to share codes, routines and datasets.

-Depending on funding, this project will be a collaboration between PRIO, Uppsala University and the University of Oslo.
+- This 5-year project is a collaboration between PRIO, Uppsala University, SIPRI and the University of Oslo.